Order your UGC NET/SET Material copy (Paper-II only) today !

 Interlude:

-“The two worlds: that makes two bewitching; they dance all night and at dawn they crowd into the churches to hear mass; each day split widens.
-Our enemy betrays his brothers and becomes our accomplice; his brothers dos the same thing.
-The status of ‘Native’ is a nervous condition introduced and maintained by the settler among colonized people with their consent.”(277)
+Let us add, for certain other carefully selected unfortunates, that other witchery of which I have already spoken: Western culture.
+If I were them, you may say, I'd prefer my mumbo-jumbo to their Acropolis.
+Very good: you’ve grasped the situation.
+But not altogether, because you aren’t them — or not yet.
+Otherwise you would know that they can’t choose; they must have both.
+Two worlds: that makes two bewitchings; they dance all night and at dawn they crowd into the churches to hear mass; each day the split widens.
+Our enemy betrays his brothers and becomes our accomplice; his brothers do the same thing.
+The status of ‘native’ is a nervous condition introduced and maintained by the settler among colonized people with their consent.

+In the interlude of the second part of the play, the playwright uses Jean Paul Satre’s introduction to Franz Fanon’s The Wretched of the Earth to highlight the schizophrenic psyche of a colonized native.
 The two worlds of Black and White.
 Africa and Europe not only fight in the psyche of Makak but this war is running in the minds of all the West Indians or the Caribbeans.
 They find themselves in the endless confusion of their of their African origin and European legacy- whether they should be go back to African origin or to permanently stick to the white colonizing influences.

 SCENE 4

 It is the same night that Makak was arrested and the corporal is feeding the prisoners, Souris and Tigre, pretend to be on the side of Makak to take possession of his hidden money, ask Lestrade to release the old man, but he will not.
 Makak offers money to the corporal for his freedom.
 The corporal will not be bribed, and is disturbed by Makak.
 After the corporal leaves, Tigre convinces Souris that they might be able to escape from prison and steal Makak’s money.
 To the end , they ask him about his dream and Africa.
-Finally they overpower Lestrade: Tigre convinces Makak that he must kill the corporal-- like the lion he claims to be--- so they can escape together.
+Finally they overpower Lestrade: Tigre convinces Makak that he must kill the Corporal-- like the lion he claims to be--- so they can escape together.
 Makak reveals that he has a knife.
 Tigre calls the corporal in, Makak stabs him, and they escape.
 The corporal is not dead and goes after them.

 SCENE 5

-In the forest, Makak directs Souris and Tigre to rest while he makes a fire.
-Tigre is impatient, wanting to eat but also anxious to get to monkey mountain.
-Souris is afraid, wondering if there really is any money.
 As Makak lays out his plans, Souris begins to believe in his words.
 Tigre grows frightened and impatient.
 Makak makes him his general.
-While cooking food Souris has obtained, He and Tigre discuss how they are convinced that Makak is totally crazy.( Tigre wants hidden money of Makak, but Souris changes his mind and supports Makak)
+While cooking food Souris has obtained, He and Tigre discuss how they are convinced that Makak is totally crazy.
+(Tigre wants hidden money of Makak, but Souris changes his mind and supports Makak)

+While they hear someone coming, the three men hide in the bushes.
+The corporal appears, following their trial and talking in incomprehensible terms.
+Basil comes out of the bushes and tells corporal he must repent.
+Tigre and Souris emerge from the bushes.
+Tigre encourages the corporal to confess his sins as well.
 Here the corporal eventually changed and played an ‘another part’.
 He became aware of his Blackness and joins Makak’s Back-to-Africa Movement.
-The critic Bruce King in his book Dereck walcott: a Caribbean Life rightly comments: “ Walcott said that Dream on Monkey Mountain was about the West Indian search for identity and what colonialism does to the spirit.
-The first half of the play is white, but when Lestrade becomes an ape, the play becomes Black, and the same sins are repeated, the cycle of violence begins again”(275)
+The critic Bruce King in his book Dereck Walcott: a Caribbean Life rightly comments: “Walcott said that Dream on Monkey Mountain was about the West Indian search for identity and what colonialism does to the spirit.
+The first half of the play is white, but when Lestrade becomes an ape, the play becomes Black, and the same sins are repeated, the cycle of violence begins again” (275)

 Under pressure, the corporal admits his Black identity, love of Africa and his African origin. and asks Makak’s forgiveness.
 The corporal becomes an Advocate of the Black race’s law and confesses his fragmented consciousness:

 Corporal: ‘’Too late have I loved thee, Africa of my mind…..
 I received thee because I hated half of myself, my eclipse.
 But now in that heart of the forest at the foot of Monkey mountain… I kiss your foot.
 Monkey mountain… I return to this, my mother.
 Naked, trying very hard not to weep in the dust.
 I was what I am, but now I am my self….
 I sing the glories of Makak!
 The glories of my race! ….. o god, I have become what I mocked.
 I always was.
 Makak!
 Makak!
-Forgive me, old father”(299-300)
+Forgive me, old father” (299-300)

 Makak appears and declares that the corporal is one of them.
 Tigre and Souris wants to take physical revenge on the corporal, but Makak will not let them.
 When Tigre wants to shoot the corporal , Souris intervenes for he is now firmly on Makak’s side.
 Makak tries to convince Tigre to join them, but Tigre remains ready to kill.
 The corporal ends up driving a spear through Tigre with help of Basil, killing him.
 Those who remain move on.